 Bede's Starfish Domestic Violence Project aims to help women and men who experience domestic abuse to live more safely, and to break the cycle of violence for good.
-Starfish is a small project of just two caseworkers, a project support worker, a part-time counsellor and a trainee counsellor.
+Starfish is a small project of a Manager, two caseworkers, a project support worker, a part-time counsellor and a trainee counsellor.
 We therefore focus our limited resources on helping clients who are in complex circumstances, for example due to a mental health issue, having no recourse to public funds or facing surveillance and restrictions in their freedom of movement by their abuser.
-The vast majority (98%) of clients are female, nearly all of whom are either pregnant or have children under the age of 4.
-However, this year we have helped 3 male clients experiencing abuse in a same sex, or a heterosexual relationship.
-In 2017/18 we worked with 140 new clients plus 24 whom we continued to work with from the previous year.
-This makes a total of 164 clients worked with this year - a reduction on the 229 clients worked with in 2016/17 which is due to funding uncertainty and, as a result, reduced staff capacity for part of the year.
-Nearly half (47%) of clients had suffered abuse for over 5 years, of whom 39 (28%) of our new clients had been suffering abuse for ten or more years.
-More than one third (36%) were self-referrals or introduced to Bede by a friend, with 26% coming from the police, 15% from social services and 10% from education bodies.
-209 of our clients' children under the age of 16 directly benefitted as a result of the help their parents received to live more safely.
+The vast majority (96%) of clients are female, nearly all of whom are either pregnant or have children under the age of 4.
+However, this year we have helped 9 male clients experiencing abuse in a same sex, or a heterosexual relationship.
+In 2018/19 we worked with 175 new clients plus 23 whom we continued to work with from the previous year.
+This makes a total of 198 clients worked with this year - an increase on the 164 clients worked with in 2017/18.
+Most of our clients have suffered abuse for over 5 years, with 31% of all new clients having been suffering abuse for ten or more years.
+More than one third (39%) were self-referrals or introduced to Bede by a friend, with 21% coming from the police, 14% from social services and 9% from education bodies.
+225 of our clients' children under the age of 16 directly benefitted as a result of the help their parents received to live more safely.

 Our approach involves two methods of working.
 The first is detailed one to one work which assesses the risk a client is facing.
 The nationally recognised Safer Lives DASH risk assessment is used.
-Last year 54% of clients were assessed as being at high risk of harm, and 42% at medium risk.
-Only 4% were found to be at low risk.
+Last year 27% of clients were assessed as being at high risk of homicide.
 The assessment also explores the complicating factors, such as a diagnosed mental health condition, unsafe housing, or immigration issues and having no recourse to public funds.
 A safety plan is made and suitable strategies, chosen from a range of over 60 short, medium and long term options, are discussed to make the client's life safer.
 This includes referral to the solicitor who visits Bede on a fortnightly basis, and to our counsellor who, over the course of up to 12 sessions, is able to work with underlying issues, such as anxiety, depression or panic attacks, stemming from many years of fear and abuse.
 A unique feature of Bede's service is that it is open-ended - staff will work with clients for as long as is necessary - and it is proactive in working alongside the client to address the complex issues that undermine their safety.
-This often involves accompanying them to court hearings, and meetings with social service and housing officers.
+This often involves accompanying them to court hearings as a McKenzie Friend, and meetings with social service and housing officers.
+Such support can be crucial as not all cases qualify for legal aid, and some clients do not have any representation.
+Last year 70 cases went to court, and Bede staff were able to support 20 of them.
+All 20 (100%) were successful in obtaining a court order.
+Of the remaining 50 cases where we were not able to attend, only 35 (70%) had a successful outcome for our client.